renesas-rz/rzn1_linux-4.9_bsp/readme.txt

 This package is a build environment for U-Boot, Linux, for building a root file sytem, and cross-compiling added applications.

-This package has a build a script build.sh which downloads, adds patches, and builds U-Boot, Buildroot, Linux.
+This package includes a build-script, build.sh, which downloads, adds patches, and builds U-Boot, Buildroot, Linux.
 It also downloads a crosscompiler, installs it, and sets up the environment so that you can cross-compile the kernel for ARM (the RZ/N1 A7) and your own linux applications.
 It does some other things aswell.

-The build script build.sh helps with many different tasks; such as downloading, building, and configuring the following.
+The build script build.sh helps with many different tasks; such as downloading, updating, building, and configuring the following.
 •	U-Boot.
 •	Buildroot.
 To create a root file system, incorporating Busybox to provide a small powerful linux command set.
 •	The linux kernel (based on the configuration rzn1_defconfig)